coccalis/Levart/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

+### Front end:
-To run this project, you will need to create an .env file on the root directory and add the following environment variables to it.
+To run the front-end section, you will need to create an .env file on the root directory and add the following environment variables to it.
 Need an api key from:
  - Gemini AI API: https://aistudio.google.com/
  - WeatherAPI: https://www.weatherapi.com/